 Check out the Bounty Folk Museum, the Captain Cook Monument, Kingston and Arthur's Vale Historic Area, one of 11 historic sites that form the Australian Convict Sites World Heritage Property, the farmers’ markets with an abundance of fresh produce, Emily Bay lagoon, and Anson Bay.
 Don’t miss the Mt Pitt lookout for a 360-degree view of the island.

-Flights from Sydney to the island are available Fridays and Mondays, or from Brisbane on Saturdays and Tuesdays.
+Flights from Sydney to the island are available Fridays, Sundays, and Mondays, or from Brisbane on Saturdays, Tuesdays, and Thursdays.

 Located less than an hour's drive north of Brisbane.